 By definition, a calorie is the amount of energy required to raise one gram of water by one degree Celsius.
 A calorie is a unit of energy and in relation to food, they are essential.
 The human body needs calories to survive; the foods you eat (as a result of their accompanying calories) provide you with energy so that your body can properly function.

 Calories and weight come together through the laws of energy balance.
 Energy balance is the relationship between “energy in” (calories from food) and “energy out” (calories used by our bodies).
 Our bodies naturally use up energy every day, even when we are sleeping.
 The body needs energy to create protein, convert oxygen to carbon dioxide, to digest, to think, to work out; to conduct every process that occurs within you.

-A more active lifestyle will increase your TDEE score: you will need to take in more calories to maintain your current weight, since you burn extra calories during physical activity.
+A more active lifestyle will increase your Total Daily Energy Expenditure (TDEE) score: you will need to take in more calories to maintain your current weight, since you burn extra calories during physical activity.
 A more active lifestyle, however, allows you to decrease the amount of calories you need to cut back in order to lose weight.

 Calculate Your Total Energy Expenditure (TDEE) Score to Lose Weight